Discovering Hidden Value

 “What we must decide is perhaps how we are valuable, rather than how valuable we are.”
 (Edgar Z Friedenberg)

-However, for businesses in the future, it’s not going to be a case of what is the cost; but more about the value we bring.
+It may take a moment to digest the full wisdom of this brilliant distinction.
+However, for businesses in the future, it’s not going to be a case of what is the cost; but rather about discovering the hidden value.

 They are making the mistake of pursuing the question of “how valuable they are“.
 Let’s be honest, most of us are tired of “rate our performance” questions.